 How to prevent hair loss due to hair care: Do not exhaust your hair.
-After each hair color, give your head time to rest, and if you can, get your hair done by professionals who use good products.
+After each hair colour, give your head time to rest, and if you can, get your hair done by professionals who use good products.

-How to treat hair loss due to hair care: Wait 72 hours after coloring to shampoo your hair and use hair protectors to style your hair, especially when you use hot irons.
+How to treat hair loss due to hair care: Wait 72 hours after colouring to shampoo your hair and use hair protectors to style your hair, especially when you use hot irons.
 Other treatments like Keratin therapy may help you to restore your hair vitality.

 If you use hair bands too much or pull your hair tightly, it can cause permanent hair loss.
 This condition is called Traction Alopecia.

 How to prevent hair loss due to hairstyles: Do not wear too tight hairstyles for long periods.
 Let your hair rest and avoid wearing the same hairstyle for too long.
-You should admit that changing your hairstyles to prevent hair loss is a fun method!
+You should admit that changing your hairstyle to prevent hair loss is a fun method!

-How to treat hair loss due to hairstyles: If you haven't permanently damaged your hair, massaging your scalp can help you regrow hair faster.
+How to treat hair loss due to hairstyles: If you haven't permanently damaged your hair, massaging your scalp can help you regrow your hair faster.

 Read more: Five Tips For Grooming Thin Hair

 Scaly and inflamed areas on your scalp are signs of scalp infection, and scalp infections can cause hair loss.
 You may also see small itchy bumps on your scalp.

 How to prevent scalp infection: To prevent scalp infection, keep it dry and clean.
 Keep on top of your scalp hygiene issue and eat healthy meals.
 Also, avoid overusing antibiotics and steroids.